GuelphCodingCommunity/policy/src/policy-challenge-committee.md

 # Guidelines

-1. The Challenge Committee should be familiar with CS Games style challenges, and Capture the Flag events (in the context of security and hacking).
-2. Challenges should typically be designed in a language-agnostic fashion, unless it is prohibitive to do so (e.g. reverse engineering challenges almost always require low-level languages).
-3. Challenges should be not last more than two (2) hours.
-4. Challenges should live in their own distinct GitHub repositories, be documented in Markdown, and have corresponding (private) solutions kept somewhere on file accessible by GCC Executive members.
+  i.
+The Challenge Committee should be familiar with CS Games style challenges, and Capture the Flag events (in the context of security and hacking). ii.
+Challenges should typically be designed in a language-agnostic fashion, unless it is prohibitive to do so (e.g. reverse engineering challenges almost always require low-level languages). iii.
+Challenges should be not last more than two (2) hours. iv.
+Challenges should live in their own distinct GitHub repositories, be documented in Markdown, and have corresponding (private) solutions kept somewhere on file accessible by GCC Executive members.

 # Membership